Contentstack-Solutions/Contentstack-CSV-Import/README.md

   * _(Optional)_ To lower the risk of being rate limited by Contentstack, it could be a good idea to input `100` in the `Delay` field (Especially if you are not limiting the iterations).
   * Select the `uccities.csv` file in `Data`.
   * _(Optional)_  We recommend checking in the `Save Responses`, to get a better understanding of errors, if/when they arise.
+  * Notice it is possible to uncheck the publishing request, if you only want to create the entry.
   * Click `Run` and see the the City Entries appear in Contentstack.

 ### Using Newman, the command-line tool